Please select your event location from the map below:

 Will the DJ play overtime if needed?

 DJs are able to play overtime unless they have a later gig booked for that date (which is rare).
-The charge is $150 per hour for private events and $250 per hour for weddings, to be paid at the end of the event.

 When should we book a DJ?